 5) Monitor the dark web

 As the name implies, the monitoring system can scan the dark web on its own.
-It provides alert if any credentials are up for auction that belongs to the organization.
+It provides an alert if any credentials are up for auction that belongs to the organization.
 Such alerts are useful in preparing to combat such threats before sensitive credentials are used maliciously.

 6) Go passwordless